temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPSTART subscription-workflow-go-workflow {"selectedLines": ["74-88", "90-118"]}-->
 <!--SNIPEND-->

+Your app still has a way to go before it's ready to run.
+In the next step, you'll learn to define the Activities that send the subscription emails.

 ## Develop the Activities

 An Activity is a function designed to perform a specific, well-defined action over a period of time.